Protection and Restraining Order Office

 Decisions are typically made within one business day.

-How is the paperwork served upon (received by) the Respondent?
+How is the paperwork served upon (received by) the Respondent in an Order for Protection or Harassment Restraining Order?

 If an address is provided for the Respondent, the court operations associate will forward the order to the appropriate law enforcement agency to be served.